OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 ##### OWASP MASVS

-* 4.2: "The remote endpoint uses randomly generated access tokens, if classical server side session management is used, to authenticate client requests without sending the user's credentials."
+* 4.2: "The remote endpoint uses randomly generated session identifiers, if classical server side session management is used, to authenticate client requests without sending the user's credentials."

 ##### CWE